 Thai baht (THB) in the markets

-Bank of Thailand governor Veerathai Santiprabhob said in January that the bank would not allow the baht to appreciate to levels that would damage Thai businesses, but said it would not target specific exchange rates.
+In 2018, the Bank of Thailand has said it will not allow the baht to appreciate to levels that would damage Thai businesses, although it adds that it will not target specific exchange rates.

 The interactive chart below shows the THB to USD exchange rate for the previous 3 months with rate alerts for days when the exchange rate moved up or down significantly or for 30 day highs and lows.